-Merchant cash advances are a quick and easy financing option for businesses.
+Merchant cash advances provide quick access to funds as an easy financing option for businesses.
 Merchant cash advance providers typically have flexible requirements, making these advances accessible to business owners with bad credit.

 What Is a Merchant Cash Advance?